IngmarBitter/defenders/md/Salvation/Baptism.md

 * *baptism-completes-faith:* this is an exception to the rule.
 However, at least it demonstrates that the new believer should be baptized right away.

-#### Acts 18:24-28 Apollos, believer + ferverent in the spirit, taught about water baptism, but not baptized
+#### Acts 18:24-28 Apollos, believer + fervent in the Spirit, taught about water baptism, but not baptized

 !!!
     A Jew named Apollos, a native Alexandrian, an eloquent man who was powerful in the use of the Scriptures, arrived in Ephesus.
 This man had been instructed in the way of the Lord; and being fervent in spirit, he spoke and taught the things about Jesus accurately, although **he knew only John’s baptism**.
 He began to speak boldly in the synagogue.
 After Priscilla and Aquila heard him, **they took him home and explained the way of God to him more accurately**.
 When he wanted to cross over to Achaia, the brothers wrote to the disciples urging them to welcome him.
 After he arrived, he greatly helped those who had believed through grace.
 For he vigorously refuted the Jews in public, demonstrating through the Scriptures that Jesus is the Messiah.

 * *obedient-faith:* since Apollos was already a strong believer and filled with the Holy Spirit, Priscilla and Aquila did not see a need for him to be baptized in the name of Jesus, however they explained it to him. -- A little strange that they did not insist he needed to be baptized in Jesus name, but at least it makes clear that it was not a salvation issue for Priscilla and Aquila. -- Or they did baptize him in the name of Jesus, but Luke did not see it as important enough to include in his writing, again matching better with obedient-faith than baptism-completes-faith.

 * *baptism-completes-faith:* this is also an exception to the rule.
 Possibly Apollos was baptized in Jesus name by Priscilla and Aquila, but it was simply not recorded in this passage. *...
-Although it seems that after pointing out that Apollo knew only the baptism of John and his knowledge being corrected it would be quite fitting to report that he then was baptized in Jesus name if that really happened.*
+Although it seems that after pointing out that Apollos knew only the baptism of John and his knowledge being corrected it would be quite fitting to report that he then was baptized in Jesus name if that really happened.*

 #### Acts 19:1-7 Holy Spirit received in Corinth not during water baptism but after